Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Supplementary Information

 \subsection{Misleading Arguments about Compression, Uncomputability, and Complexity measures}

 On the overreaction against compression: the scientific endeavour is about compression through model simplification, to explain more with less, effectively compressing observed data into scientific theories.
-In fact, compression has been proven to be equivalent to prediction~\cite{Downey2010}, and even equivalent to comprehension broadly speaking~\cite{zenil2020CompressionComprehension}, so it is a fundamental concept of science~\cite{kirchherr1997Miraculous}, not just of computer science, and not a technicality bearing no relevance to nature.
-It is a universal assumption in the practice of science based on Ockham's razor~\cite{smalldata}: the better the compression the more likely a model or theory is to capture a natural phenomenon, and the more accurately it may predict its behaviour.
-This has been a dictum of science since the times of Galileo, is foundational to formal science and is at the core of Western philosophy, and it has nothing to do with the technicalities of compression, which the authors of AT seem to overreact to in their attempt to distance themselves from actual specific algorithms introduced in the 1970s~\cite{lzw}, from which theirs happen to be indistinguishable.
+In fact, compression has been shown to be equivalent to prediction~\cite{Downey2010}, and even equivalent to comprehension, broadly speaking~\cite{zenil2020CompressionComprehension}, so it is a fundamental concept of science~\cite{kirchherr1997Miraculous}, not just computer science, and not a technicality bearing no relevance to nature.
+It is a universal assumption in the practice of science based on Ockham's razor~\cite{smalldata}: the better the compression, the more likely a model or theory is to capture a natural phenomenon and the more accurately it may predict its behaviour.
+This has been a dictum of science since the times of Galileo, is foundational to formal science, and is at the core of Western philosophy, and it has nothing to do with the technicalities of compression, which the authors of AT seem to overreact to in their attempt to distance themselves from actual specific algorithms introduced in the 1970s~\cite{lzw}, from which theirs happen to be indistinguishable.

-The authors of AT have not understood the value of compression as a concept fundamental to science, and how science and the concept of explanation and model are deeply connected to the concept of compression~\cite{bibid}.
-Indeed, compression and prediction, for example, are formally indistinguishable~\cite{chaitin,kolmo1,kolmo2,solomonoff}: if you can compress something you have gained an understanding of the underlying patterns that allow you in principle to predict future outcomes; if you cannot, then prediction is not possible~\cite{Downey2010}.
+The authors of AT appear not to realise the value of compression as a fundamental concept and practice in science, and how explanation and model are deeply connected to compression~\cite{bibid} both statistically and algorithmically.
+Compression and prediction have been formally connected~\cite{chaitin,kolmo1,kolmo2,solomonoff} showing that if one can compress an object, one has gained an understanding of the underlying patterns that allow prediction; if not, then prediction is impossible~\cite{Downey2010}.
 These connections were made by the founders of algorithmic information theory, showing an equivalence between compression, prediction and universal statistical tests for randomness, assuming nothing else but the concept of computation and the existence of computable processes.